-Eventually, an achievable scope and draft design was settled upon.
+Eventually, we worked together to settle on an achievable scope and draft of the design.
 I wrote requirements and designed future-state process maps for user and system flows.

 Lengthy linear processes can be a bit daunting, so I also created a future-state system architecture diagram–to illustrate how our internal and external applications would function together.